vaibhavb/vitraag/_posts/2024/2024-07-09-mt-langley-trip-report.md

 ## The Journey
 The drive from Bay Area to Langley trailhead is about 9 hrs!
 Thanks to Shishir, I had a great company on the way and we could share the drive.

-{%include image.html url="/assets/images/2024/langley/langley-drive.jpg" desc="Bhel at Trailhead"%}
+{%include image.html url="/assets/images/2024/langley/langley-drive.jpg" desc="Long Drive!"%}

 Most of us camped at the Trailhead on Friday.
 Part of the joy camping with a big group of Indians are amazing treats.
 Thanks to the participants we had a fun bhel puri the evening!
 Everyone seemed in great shape so we retired about 9pm to get some rest.